upidapi/NixOs/README.md

 ## insperation
-Some of the people that I've ~stolen from~ been insperd by.
-Theres probably a lot more but i tend to forget to add them.
+Some of the people that I've ~stolen from~ been inspired by.
+There's probably a lot more but i tend to forget to add them.
+Check the bottom of the resources.md file for repos i like to check for examples in.

-- [jakehamilton](https://github.com/jakehamilton/config) - config organised into modules and suites
+- [jakehamilton](https://github.com/jakehamilton/config) - Config structure, modules, suites, etc
-- [lokegustafsson](https://github.com/lokegustafsson/nixos-getting-started) - nix defaults, especially the global pining of nixpkgs
+- [lokegustafsson](https://github.com/lokegustafsson/nixos-getting-started) - nix config, especially the global pining of nixpkgs
 - [ErrorNoInternet](https://github.com/ErrorNoInternet/configuration.nix) - nixvim config used as a reference
 - [vimjoyer](https://www.youtube.com/@vimjoyer) - easy to follow guides for everything nix
 - [NoBoilerplate](https://www.youtube.com/@NoBoilerplate) - made me start my stockholm syndrome filled journey with nixos